Intersecting families with bounded intersections: Related constructions

 \section{Related constructions}

-Theorem 1.5 does not hold for $k=1$.
-First of all the proof contains $k-2$-element sets, therefore it does not work for $k=1$.
-Moreover the lines of a finite projective plane geometry give a counter-example.
+Our proof for Theorem 1.7 does not work when $k=1$, since it contains $k-2$-element sets.
+But of course it is true for sufficiently large $n$.
+The lines of a finite projective plane geometry give a counter-example for small $n$.
 Let $q$ be a prime power.
 It is well-known that there are $q^2+q+1$ lines (subsets) in the $q^2+q+1$-element set, each of size $q+1$ and their pairwise intersections have exactly one element.
-Taking $n=q^2+q+1, s=q+1$ and $k=1$ we have $|\F|=n$ wich is definitely more than the bound in the theorem.
+Taking $n=q^2+q+1, s=q+1$ and $k=1$ we have $|\F|=n$ which is definitely more than the bound in the theorem.
+Therefore $n$ must be at least $s^2$.

-Let us now show constructions attaining the upper bound in Theorem 1.5.
+Let us now show constructions attaining the upper bound in Theorem 1.7.
 Let ${\cal S}$ be an $(n-1, s-1, k)$-Steiner system, that is ${\cal S}\subset {[n-1]\choose s-1}$ where every $k$-element subset of $[n-1]$ is a subset of exactly one member of ${\cal S}$.
 If we have such a system, add a new element, say $n$ to all members.
-The so obtained family of $s$-element subsets of $[n]$ give equality in Theorem 1.5.
+The so obtained family of $s$-element subsets of $[n]$ give equality in Theorem 1.7.

-Now some counter-examples will be shown to the statement of Theorem 1.5 when $n$ is relatively small.
+Now some counter-examples will be shown to the statement of Theorem 1.7 when $n$ is relatively small.
 For instance, consider the complements of the lines in the Fano plane.
 In this case $n=7$, $s=4$ and $k=3$, so Theorem \ref{jedini} would imply $|\mathcal F|\leq 5$, whereas we know that $|\mathcal F|=7$.
 This counterexample belongs to a (somewhat) larger class of counterexamples determined by certain designs.
 (We apologize the reader that in the rest of this section the terminology of the design theory will be used rather than the usual one in extremal set theory.)
 Let $X$ be a finite set of $n$ points and $\beta$ be a finite family of distinct $s$-subsets of $X$, called \emph{blocks.} Then the pair $D=(X,\beta)$ is called a \emph{$k$-$(n,s,\lambda)$ design} if every $k$-subset of $X$ occurs in exactly $\lambda$ blocks.
 In a $k$-$(n,s,\lambda)$ design the number of the blocks $b$ is $b=\frac{\lambda\binom{n}{k}}{\binom{s}{k}}$.
 Thus, for the number of the blocks in a $2$-$(n,s,\lambda)$ design we have $b=\frac{\lambda n(n-1)}{s(s-1)}$.
 A $2$-$(n,s,\lambda)$ design is called \emph{symmetric} if $b=n$ (this is one of a few equivalent conditions).
 From these relations we have that in case of symmetric $2$-$(n,s,\lambda)$ designs it holds that

 It is easy to see that in a symmetric $2$-$(n,s,2)$ design every two distinct blocks have exactly 2 points in common.
 Let us consider a family $\mathcal F$ that is determined by a symmetric $2$-$(n,s,2)$ design (these designs are called \emph{biplanes}).
 The family $\mathcal F$ is defined on $n$ elements, thus, from (6) we have $n=\frac{s(s-1)}{2}+1$, all sets in this family have $s$ elements, while the size of the intersection of every pair of its sets is $2$.
 It can be calculated that for these parameters Theorem \ref{jedini} would give